Tales from a former employee of the Women of Faith Conference

 LYNN (That’s right Lynn, so calling you out.
 You know I adore you.) talked me into returning in (which I know she would say, it was your choice.
 I know, I know.
 It was.)
 I returned in 2015 until new ownership took over in mid-2017.

 While I don’t identify with the evangelical Christian movement of today, I look back at my time at WOF and know that I was there for a reason.

 The Team Behind Women of Faith

 You may remember Mary Graham as the Emcee and President of Women of Faith.
-Mary is and was everything.
+Mary is everything.
 This woman has stories that will make you laugh and the ability to put God into all stories.
 She was a wonderful mentor and sweet friend who I can’t praise enough.